Cyfrin/foundry-full-course-cu/README.md

 # Sponsors

 A huge thank you to our sponsors.
-These are the groups and technologies
+These are the groups and technologies:

 - [Matter Labs (ZKsync)](https://zksync.io/)
 - [Arbitrum Foundation](https://arbitrum.foundation/)